Skip to main content

 A plant growth regulator (or plant regulator) increases, decreases or changes normal growth or reproduction in a plant.

-Common agriculture pesticides/herbicides indicators in contaminated water are alachlor, atrazine and simazine.
+Common agricultural pesticides/herbicides indicators in contaminated water are alachlor, atrazine and simazine.
 They are used to control annual grasses and broadleaf weeds in many types of crops.

 Alachlor Molecular Structure, an herbicide from the chloroacetanilide family